 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the nine months ended March 2022 was $2,599 million (3.1%) above the 2021 Half Year Economic and Fiscal Update forecast and $7,872 million (9.9%) more than last year.
-Corporate tax, net other individuals’ tax and source deductions were above forecast, while GST and customs and excise duties were below forecast.
-The other tax types were close to forecast.
+Total unconsolidated tax revenue for the nine months ended March 2023 was $2,378 million (2.5%) below the 2022 Half Year Economic and Fiscal Update forecast and $5,108 million (5.8%) more than last year.
+Apart from resident withholding tax on interest and other indirect taxes, all of the other tax types were below forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.